wembley00t/surfs_up/README.md

 The analysis generated 2 tables.

-The first table shows the level temperature statistics for the month of June.
+The first table shows the temperature statistics for the month of June.

 ![June Temps DB](https://user-images.githubusercontent.com/100876517/169726802-e4977deb-8529-4934-876c-71260f9fa20f.png)

-The second table shows the level temperature statistics for the month of December.
+The second table shows the temperature statistics for the month of December.

 ![Dec Temps DB](https://user-images.githubusercontent.com/100876517/169726808-f140debc-81d2-4c69-b135-b1a909b8ee52.png)